 7.9.
 Furthermore, Guardian Support also reserves the right, at its absolute discretion, to vary any hourly fees for pay as you go clients and in relation to any additional services.

 7.10.
 Guardian Support reserves the right, at its absolute discretion, to charge for travel costs incurred in connection to the performance of any aspect of this agreement.
 Travel time will be charged at £120 per hour and travel expense will be charged at £0.45 per mile.
-Public transport charges, car parking costs and any congestion or toll charging will also be passed onto the Client in the same manner.
+Hotel costs, subsistence cost, public transport charges, car parking costs and any congestion or toll charging will also be passed onto the Client in the same manner.

 7.11.
 Guardian Support reserves the right to charge the Client for any of its losses occurring from any act or omission of the Client, including but not limited to late cancellation of meetings.

 8. Time Management

 8.1.
 Any work undertaken for the Client by Guardian Support will be calculated in fifteen-minute intervals only.
 Therefore, any work undertaken will be rounded upwards to the nearest fifteen minutes.